 HHome care, either private or government-funded, can greatly improve quality of life for both the person requiring care as well as for their family and friend caregiver(s).
 Since the majority of care provided at home is given by unpaid family and friend caregivers, making the decision to investigate home care options is one way to avoid a future crisis.

 Research shows, and our experience with caregiver-clients has taught us, that there can be negative consequences for caregivers when they do not reach out for support and services.
 So, taking this step to look into home care is a good one for all concerned.

-Home Care services in Nova Scotia include home support (meal preparation, light housekeeping or personal care), nursing care (dressing changes, IV care, medications, etc.) and respite care, so the caregiver gets a break.
+Home Care services may include home support (meal preparation, light housekeeping or personal care), nursing care (dressing changes, IV care, medications, etc.), and respite care to give the caregiver a break.
+Palliative home care services are also available in various regions.
 These services can be accessed through Continuing Care or through private care providers.

 - Accessing services from Continuing Care

 It is a good idea to prepare for this assessment ahead of time by making yourself aware of all the potential programs, services, and benefits that Continuing Care has to offer--that way you know what to inquire about.
 For example, both the Caregiver Benefit and the Supportive Care Program may assist with the financial aspects of caregiving and may help you keep your loved one home as long as possible.
 You can ask about your eligibility when you contact Continuing Care for an assessment.
 For information on other provincial and federal programs, please visit our Resources page or call us.